otto-de/api-guidelines/content/guidelines/020_General-Guidelines/010_Basics/010_Basics/010_must-follow-contract-first-approach.md

 This requires the following aspects:

 - We define API contracts first before coding the implementation using a [standard specification language](@guidelines/R000003).
-- We get early review feedback from peers and client developers.
+- We get early review feedback from peers and API consumers.

-By defining API contracts outside of the code, we aim to facilitate early review feedback and also a development discipline that focuses service interface design on a profound understanding of the domain and the required functionality.
+By defining API contracts outside of the code, we aim to facilitate early review feedback and a development discipline that focuses service interface design on a profound understanding of the domain and the required functionality.